-Students will attend two professional live performances in Rome (or another European city), at two different points during the semester.
-You will then write critiques of the performances, as described below.
+Students will attend at least one professional live performances in Rome (or another European city), during the semester.
+You will then write a critique(s) of the performance(s), as described below.

-Students will write two 2-3-page critiques of the performances attended using standardized critique guidelines.
+Students will write at least one 2-3-page critique of the performance(s) attended, using standardized critique guidelines.
 Sample topics will include observation of the acting theories and techniques applied by the actors in the performance, and critique of the efficacy of the communication of character, using vocabulary developed in class.

 Monologue Presentation and Scenes Presentation